Fareham: History

 Since 1997 Fareham has been the home of the United Kingdom's Aeronautical Rescue Coordination Centre (ARCC), at the National Maritime Operations Centre (NMOC), and responsible for coordinating all Maritime & Coastguard Agency Search and Rescue (SAR) helicopters.
+Currently the SAR centre in Fareham is named The Joint Rescue Coordination Centre (JRCC).

 An urban renewal initiative began in 1999, renovating the town centre and historic buildings to include a new entertainment and shopping complex.
 It featured a major iron sculpture park installed in 2001 to celebrate the work of influential Lancastrian iron pioneer, Henry Cort, who lived in neighbouring Gosport but who had an iron rolling mill in Funtley (or Fontley), on the outskirts of Fareham.

 Arts and culture

 Fareham was home to Ferneham Hall, a multi purpose venue with a capacity of over 700.
 The hall opened in 1982 and closed in 2020 to allow for renovation.
 Work on the remodel began in 2022, including rebranding the centre to Fareham Live.

+On 24 September 2024, it was officially opened by Fareham Borough Council and Trafalgar Theatres (a division of Trafalgar Entertainment).

-The Ashcroft Arts Centre, on Osborn Road, has a 150-seat theatre, a gallery, a dance/music studio and a fully licensed bar.
-It offers a varied programme of events including films, theatre, comedy and workshops.
+The Ashcroft Arts Centre, on Osborn Road, was a 150-seat theatre which included, a gallery, a dance/music studio and a fully licensed bar.
+It offered a varied programme of events including films, theatre, comedy and workshops.

 The pedestrianised area of West Street, in the town centre, is home to a permanent exhibition of the work of 12 blacksmith artists celebrating the achievements of Henry Cort, the 18th century 'man of iron' who pioneered the iron refining process at Funtley near Fareham.
 The puddled wrought iron sculptures are themed on Fareham's market town history and the exhibition is the largest of its type in Britain.

 Education

-In 2017 Fareham College was rated by OFSTED as "Outstanding".
+They have 1 college In Fareham College and in 2017, Fareham College was rated by OFSTED as "Outstanding".

+They have 3 main schools that serve the town in Fareham Academy, The Henry Cort Community College and Cams Hill School.

 Sport and leisure

-Fareham has a non-League football club, Fareham Town F.C.
+Fareham has a non-League football club, Fareham Town F.C. which play in the Isthmian League South Central Division, but will play in the Wessex League Premier Division as they were relegated from the Isthmian League on 28 March.